finos/FDC3/docs/api/specs/webConnectionProtocol.md

 :::

 The FDC3 Web Connection Protocol (WCP) defines the procedure for a web-application to connect to an FDC3 Desktop Agent.
 The WCP is used to implement a [`getAgent()`](../ref/GetAgent) function in the [@finos/fdc3 npm module](https://www.npmjs.com/package/@finos/fdc3), which is the recommended way for web applications to connect to a Desktop Agent.
 This specification details how it retrieves and provides the FDC3 `DesktopAgent` interface object and requirements that Desktop Agents must implement in order to support discovery and connection via `getAgent()`.
+Please see the [`getAgent` reference document](../ref/GetAgent.md) for its TypeScript definition and related types.

 :::tip